-Rewards cards are popular products as they come with many perks.
+Choosing a rewards card can be exciting as these popular products come with many perks.
 Not only can you earn points that can be redeemed for flights, cash or merchandise, but you can get complimentary travel insurance and personalized concierge services.

 Unfortunately, most rewards credit cards also have high annual fees that offset the value of these benefits.
 But there are a handful of rewards cards that have no annual fee.
-Here, you can find out more about no-annual-fee rewards cards, compare your options and learn the factor to consider when choosing a card.
+Here, you can find out more about no-annual-fee rewards cards, how to compare your options and what to consider when choosing a card.

 Here are some of the benefits you can enjoy with a no-annual-fee rewards credit card: